tusharc01/Microchip/README.md

 Then, he asked me about amplifiers and in which of the three regions they operate.
 I wasn't able to answer that.
 He then explained the reason for it working in saturation.

 At the end, the only feedback he gave me was that I have good basic knowledge but should try to answer more confidently.
+He also mentioned that while knowledge of tools is fine, I should also understand how they have evolved over the years and what happens internally.

 ### Round 3 (HR) - 15 min